vxcall/Dainsleif/README.md

 This is an internal cheat for **_Counter-Strike: Global Offensive_** I've been working on as my training of reverse engineering.

-**Disclaimer**: Since I don't intend to make this a malicious software, this isn't considered to be performed in multi player mode.
+**Disclaimer**: Since I don't intend this to be a malicious software, this isn't considered to be performed in multi player mode.
-**We won't take any responsibility if a problem occurs because of this software.** Keep that in mind.
+**We won't take any responsibility if a problem occurrs because of this software.** Keep that in mind.

-As of today, Dainsleif is a quite simple and tiny cheat, so it'll be easy to read and understand.
+As of today, Dainsleif is a quite simple cheat, so it'll be easy to read and understand.
 This software is published as MIT license in addition.

 # development is suspended
 This project will no longer get major update by @pseuxide due to loss of motivation, so don't expect further improvements.
 It might be the exception if huge errors appeared tho. idk.
-It's still open for pull requests, and issues.
+It's still open for pull requests.

-# :two_hearts: Support me
-Any sort of supports will be gratefully appreciated.
-You can simply support me by either **starring this project**, **following me** or **sending PR to me**.

 # :pushpin: Table of contents